 Connect your Oculus Quest to your computer through a USB cable.
 Put on the Quest and enable USB debugging for this computer.

 Back in Unity, head back up to the top menu to File and “Build Settings…” Open the Build Settings window and click on “Build and Run” in the lower right-hand corner.
+Alternatively you can go to the top of the Unity menu, select Oculus, and access Build and Run from there.

 You can then choose a name for your APK (Android Package Kit) and select where to save it.
 We generally recommend creating a new folder labeled “Builds” for easy organization.